gh-tom-schmidt/qemu-aarch64-pi/README.md

 In this build, the legacy and lite version of raspberry pi os is used.
 **Using a new version of the raspberry pi os may not work.**
 (I tested it with the newest lite version and it wasent working.)

+*Note:* I tried to keep the docker image small.

 ## Run the docker container
 Build the docker file with: